nomandhoni-cs/blink-eye/README.md

 </p>
 <h1 align="center">Blink Eye</h1>

 Blink Eye is a minimalist eye-care reminder app designed to reduce eye strain during extended screen usage.
+It also can be used as break time reminder app.

 It provides customizable timers, full-screen popups, audio mute functionality, and a suite of additional features for a seamless user experience.

 ## Features